pipewrk/geekist.co/cm8hbayxc002209jzh7xh7p3d.md

 Good Lord, the rattling begins, not to mention the incessant need to bold every 3rd phrase of words it can.

-*How I wish there was a switch that said “Short and Sharp Mode” in ChatGPT.*
+*How I wish there were a switch that said 'Short and Sharp Mode' in ChatGPT.*

 But I digress.
-Almond milk.
-So we check the stores and gosh, the cartons were **so damn expensive**!?
+Almond milk. so we check the stores, and gosh, the cartons were so **damn expensive!?**

 Whatever.
 Almond milk it is then.
 If that’s what it took for keto.